What’s new on Netflix in July 2020 – all the shows and movies coming soon

 June sees the return of The Umbrella Academy, a new big-budget superhero film starring Charlize Theron and the first series of Cursed, a re-imagining of the Arthurian legend

-As far as new shows are concerned, the likely highlights are Cursed, a re-imagining of the Arthurian legend starring 13 Reasons Why star Katherine Langford, The Baby-Sitters Club, a modern update of Ann M. Martin’s beloved books with a cast which includes Alicia Silverstone, and the brilliantly named Warrior Nun – a fantasy series based on a comic series of the same name.
+As far as new shows are concerned, the likely highlights are Cursed, a re-imagining of the Arthurian legend starring 13 Reasons Why star Katherine Langford; The Baby-Sitters Club, a modern update of Ann M Martin’s beloved books with a cast that includes Alicia Silverstone; and the brilliantly named Warrior Nun – a fantasy series based on a comic series of the same name.

-And there’s also a reboot of Unsolved Mysteries – a legendary American docuseries which investigates some of the strangest cold cases and paranormal phenomena in the world, and which returns to the air for the first time in over decade.
+And there’s also a reboot of Unsolved Mysteries – a legendary American docuseries that investigates some of the strangest cold cases and paranormal phenomena in the world, and that returns to the air for the first time in over decade.

 If you’re still on the hunt for Netflix’s June releases we have the schedule.